segdeha/pdxcodeguild/3. JavaScript/0/exercise-is-it-a-vowel.md

     alert('The character you entered is a vowel');

+#### indexOf

 Similar to the `index` method on Python lists, JavaScript arrays have a method called [indexOf](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf) that returns the array index of the value or `-1` if the value is not present.

 Example:

     ['a'].indexOf('a') // 0
     ['a'].indexOf('b') // -1

+You could use the `indexOf` method to detect whether the user’s input is one of the items in an array of vowels.

 ------